 A printer protocol is available in the 500 Series.
 It provides the ability to print out live data, individual logged data and to do some report-style printing of logged data.
-The method of printing these and the format of the printouts are described below.
-If chosen, a printer protocol also enables application/configuration uploading and printing a configuration report, as shown in Printing Configuration Report on page 43.
+The method of printing these and the format of the printouts is described below.